 This ancient Indian method will help keep your fresh cilantro stay crisp and green until your next produce run, trust.
 Read below to see how to store cilantro and other leafy green herbs to keep them fresh for weeks at a time!
-In this post, I introduce my "roll" technique and then advise to refrigerate the tasty herb.
+In this post, I introduce my "roll" technique and then advise refrigerating the tasty herb.
 You won't be disappointed.

 How to Keep Cilantro Fresh

-Because of the world pandemic, I went back to an old technique and what I discovered was mind blowing!
+Because of the world pandemic, I went back to an old technique and what I discovered was mind-blowing!

 How to keep cilantro fresh longer?

 Dry the herb completely before storing it away.
 I recommend laying them on a towel and then rolling the towel like a pinwheel.
-The extra layer of moisture capturing cotton will help keep the cilantro fresh for a lot longer.
+The extra layer of moisture-capturing cotton will help keep the cilantro fresh for a lot longer.